theguisse/ds-west-github_activity_011120/README.md

 Let's move back to our local computer and merge the new changes:

   - run `git checkout main`
-  - then, run `git pull origin main`
+  - then, run `git pull upstream main`

 You should see everyone's notebooks on your local computer.